EFSCOIN/Efscoin/README.md

 - <b>Keyboard Layout Selection</b>: Allows you to select the keyboard layout to be used.
 - <b>Display Mode Selection</b>: By default, EFSCOIN will output over HDMI at your display's preferred resolution, even if no HDMI display is connected.
 If you do not see any output on your HDMI display or are using the composite output, press 1, 2, 3 or 4 on your keyboard to select HDMI preferred mode, HDMI safe mode, composite PAL mode or composite NTSC mode respectively.

 Note that all user settings (language, keyboard layout, display mode) will persist between reboots and will also be automatically passed to the installed OSes.
-This means that if you can see the NOOBS interface on your display device then you should be able to see the OS CLI/GUI when it boots too!
+This means that if you can see the EFSCOIN interface on your display device then you should be able to see the OS CLI/GUI when it boots too!
 ### Setup

 To set up a blank SD card with EFSCOIN: